juliancabaleiro/pyvisa-examples/README.md

 Click on the instrument and then on *test panel button* to communicate with the instrument, typically we make a query **IDN?* like *Hello world!* message to obtain the model of the instrument.

+__NOTE:__ some old fashioned instruments (not SCPI compliant) might require the use of `*ID?`.
+Also, remember to check the required termination characters in case these commands do not work.

 ![Alt Text](https://github.com/juliancabaleiro/pyvisa-examples/blob/main/doc/images/test-visa-panel.png)

 ### Python